darkronin/unKGS/README.md

 Just copy the main application file (unKGS.html) wherever (pc/mobile device), along as the img/ folder and the files therein contained, in the same folder as the main application file.
 This is a pure HTML5 app so it should run anywhere.

+How to download the main application file unKGS.html from GitHub:
+1. Go to the unKGS.html file
+1. Click it to view the contents within the GitHub UI.
+1. In the top right, right click the Raw button.
+4. Save as

+Next, create an "img" folder.

+Finally, download the images in the img folder.

 ## External libraries used and references

 ### UI